 Timing devices are interconnected by "projections."
-In the simplest realization, a projection is a wire that conducts electricity.
+Timing devices are presently imaginary; in a supposed real device, a projection is a wire that conducts electricity or is "like" such a wire.
 A "projection from" extends out of a timing device and a "projection onto" attaches to a timing device through a "junction."
 A junction embodies the asymmetrical nature of a projection and resembles a synapse in a neuron.
 A projection from one timing device becomes a projection onto another timing device.

-The 4-cycle made up of four primal timing devices is shown in Figure 2.a.
-In the simplest form of the 4-cycle, all timing devices have a common δ and β.
+A 4-cycle made up of four primal timing devices.
+(Figure 2.a.)
+In the simplest form of the 4-cycle, all 4 timing devices have a common δ and β.
 During operations, each primal timing device produces pulses in a steady stream, called a pulse train, shown in Figure 2.b.
 The period between any two pulses in such a pulse train is τ=4δ.
 Operation of the 4-cycle requires that β<3δ.
 If β>3δ, a timing device will not have returned to the ready condition when the next input pulse arrives, which will, therefore, have no effect.

 Suppose a 4-cycle is producing pulse trains while β<3δ.
 Then suppose that β is gradually increased until pulsing ceases as β passes upward through β=3δ.
 That is, a continuous variation in β causes a discontinuous change in the activity of the assembly.
 The activity of the 4-cycle is controlled by means of the ratio of β to δ.
 The control is in the nature of switch.
 In larger assemblies, small variations in timing intervals can cause an engineered organism to switch quickly between global modes of activity, e.g., like a switch from feeding to flight from danger.
 See § 5 of the Timing Devices paper, setting forth the design of a timing devices assembly called a "pulse period selector" that operates like a band-pass filter in electronics, where switching can be controlled by a small variation in a timing interval.

 "Brains differ in some rather obvious ways from present-day computers: memory and computation are not separated as they are in all of our current machines; the nervous system operates without any systemwide clock and is built from stochastic elements.
 Finally, developing as well as mature brains are constantly reprogramming themselves, up or down regulating synaptic weights, modulating the degree of adaptation, shifting the character and frequency of central pattern generators, changing the time constants of integration, and so on.
 Conceptually, this amounts to the input changing the transition function governing how the machine switches from one state to the next.
 Put differently, a nervous system will act like a machine that changes its instruction set as a function of its input."Koch's statement is a confusing collection of temporal adjustments that have no inherent basis in a computer model.
-In contrast, levels of temporal adjustment in the Quad Nets model are organized by the inherent design.
+I do not understand "without any systemwide clock," since I possess at least one in my brain that controls my daily activities like sleep. ["Sleep" is incongruous with a computer model; the "eigen-phase" in Quad Net models (Quad Nets, § 2.c) suggests a reason for sleep, namely, so that neurons can "synchronize their clocks.")
+In contrast to computers' inability to deal directly with time, levels of temporal adjustment in the Quad Nets model are organized by the inherent design.
 On the longest time scale, there are adjustments of junctions that correspond to "regulating synaptic weights."
-The next shortest time scale is the "situational time scale," corresponding, e.g., to movements of a student from math class to physical education to lunch to English class to band practice.
-Each situation calls for a different distribution of blood flow (energy flow) into the various brain parts.
-The next shortest time scale involves variations in timing intervals that govern activities of a brain part, like the variations in β and/or δ that control the activities of the 4-cycle, described above.
+Operations can incorporate an inbuilt source of "circadian" or daily rhythms; as well as other rhythmic sources, like sources of musical beats and muscular movements.
+Inside the daily time scale is a "situational time scale," corresponding, e.g., to movements of a student from home to school to homeroom to math class to physical education to lunch to English class to band practice, etc. Each situation calls for a different distribution of blood flow (energy flow) into the various brain parts.
+A particular task in a situation calls for fixed signals that will change when the task changes.
+A shorter time scale involves variations in timing intervals that govern activities of a brain part, like the variations in β and/or δ that control the activities of the 4-cycle, described above.
 Finally, at the shortest time scale, are the intervals between pulses, e.g., τ=4δ in the 4-cycle.

 "We know that there are neural circuits specifically related to detecting and tracking musical meter, and we know that the cerebellum is involved in setting an internal clock or timer that can synchronize with events that are out-there-in-the-world."Again, at p.174: